MileHacker Logo

 Wooden Carvings & Marimbas

-• Small carvings made of wood, often depicting local animals or scenes.
+• Small wooden carvings, often depicting local animals or scenes.

 • Miniature marimbas make charming keepsakes.